MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/create-application-package.md

 5. Create a single ZIP (compressed) file that contains the application and tenant database BACPAC files.

-## Upload the deployment package to the Dynamics Lifecycle Services (LCS)
+## Upload the deployable package to the Dynamics Lifecycle Services (LCS)

-To upload your deployment package, you will create a project in LCS.
+To upload your deployable package, you will create a project in LCS.

 1. Sign-in to LCS from [https://lcs.dynamics.com/v2](https://lcs.dynamics.com/logon/index).
 2. On the **Geting Started** page, under Recent Project